Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Implications from Failure Cases

-This finding reveals an additional dimension beyond the prevailing focus in existing research.
-While preliminary studies~\cite{dong2024self,zhang2024pair,hong2023metagpt} have established that planning constitutes a critical coding step determining implementation logic and that effective inter-agent communication is essential for correct plan implementation, most of them have concentrated primarily on choosing the right algorithm and generating plans without logical flaws.
-Our analysis, however, demonstrates that even with logically correct plans, the \textit{gap between planner and coder} (``planner-coder gap'') emerges as a fundamental impediment to robust code generation in MASs.
-This gap significantly compromises communication and understanding between agents, thereby undermining the overall robustness of MASs and substantially limiting their coding capabilities.
+This finding uncovers a previously overlooked dimension that extends beyond the current research focus.
+While preliminary studies~\cite{dong2024self,zhang2024pair,hong2023metagpt} have established that planning constitutes a critical coding step determining implementation logic and that effective inter-agent communication is essential for correct plan implementation, most have concentrated primarily on generating algorithmically correct plans.
+Our analysis, however, demonstrates that even with logically correct plans, the \textit{planner-coder gap} emerges as a fundamental impediment to robust code generation in MASs.
+This gap manifests as a breakdown in semantic alignment during the multi-stage information transformation process, where the planner's high-level abstractions fail to preserve sufficient implementation constraints for the coder to reconstruct the original intent.

-Through comprehensive analysis, we identify two principal underlying causes of this gap: 1) although the plan is logically correct, it is typically brief and abstract, and may not clarify certain concepts and conditions for coders; 2) coders are vulnerable to certain expressions and complex logic if there are no detailed explanations.
-Consequently, we systematically categorize the planner-coder gap into five distinct error patterns (EP) and analyze their respective distribution frequencies.
+Through comprehensive analysis, we identify two principal mechanisms underlying this gap: (1) \textit{semantic drift}, where the planner's intent is progressively diluted through abstraction, resulting in plans that are logically sound but lack critical implementation details; and (2) \textit{context fragmentation}, where the coder loses access to crucial constraints and boundary conditions that were implicit in the original requirements but not explicitly preserved in the plan.
+Consequently, we systematically categorize the planner-coder gap into five distinct error patterns (EPs) and analyze their respective distribution frequencies.

 \begin{description}[leftmargin=*,noitemsep,topsep=0pt]